sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 ```

 Notes:
-* *for those that are okay with reading such things, the grammar definition is [here](https://github.com/sdcondon/SCFirstOrderLogic/blob/main/src/SCFirstOrderLogic/SentenceCreation/FirstOrderLogic.g4)*
+* *For those that are okay with reading such things, the grammar definition is [here](https://github.com/sdcondon/SCFirstOrderLogic/blob/main/src/SCFirstOrderLogic/SentenceCreation/FirstOrderLogic.g4)*
 * Writing strings that include the "proper" FoL symbols might be a bit of a pain, so the parser allows for some alternatives to be used (NB all **case sensitive**):
   * `FOR-ALL` in place of `∀`
   * `THERE-EXISTS` in place `∃`